jsunyermias/WinGet-Manager/README.md

 The system runs non-interactively, making it ideal for automated environments.

-Cleanup routines retain a configurable minimum history.
+By default, cleanup routines retain a configurable minimum of 120 .log files (30 per script) and 10 software versions.

-The system can be extended to include other package managers or maintenance tools.